till-s/tic-nic/README.md

 To build the firmware you need to install the efinity software from [efinix](https://www.efinixinc.com).
-At the time of this writing I'm using version 2024.1.
+At the time of this writing I'm using version 2025.1.

+If the project cannot be opened then a possible reason is that the XML file was created by a more recent version of efinity.
+Unfortunately, the tool gives no helpful feedback in this case.

-The software is decent; the most serious draw-back is that it does not support scripting and that their constraint language is quite limited when compared with some of the big competitors.
+The software is decent; the most serious draw-back is that their constraint language is quite limited when compared with some of the big competitors.

 Surprisingly, I found that inferral of RAMs and multipliers worked out of the box (just FYI - there are no multipliers used in this